Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 We'll cover why you might want to use a given data structure and will give examples of places you've probably encountered them in your day-to-day as a programmer, perhaps without you even knowing it.

-You'll also learn about the performance characteristics of each data structure, and how those characteristics can very greatly from the average case to the worst case.
+You'll also learn about the performance characteristics of each data structure, and how those characteristics can vary greatly from the average case to the worst case.

 We'll see how you can use different data structures to implement things like stacks, queues, and deques.